JakeWnuk/ptt/docs/USAGE.md

 a single data object and then processes the data object with the specified transformations.

-The tool can support multibyte characters in all transformations and does *not* convert `$HEX[...]` formatted strings to their original characters before use in a transformation.

-The output always contains no duplicates and is sorted by frequency of occurrence.
+The output contains no duplicates and is sorted by frequency of occurrence.
 The output can be shown as is, with frequency counts, as a simple statistics report, or as a verbose statistics report.
+The tool also supports template files, loading directories and files, chaining input from multiple sessions, JSON output, debugging levels, and other quality of life features.

 ### Installation